petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/clustering/configuring-search.md

 ---
-toc:
 uuid: 01d97dd4-1c42-46b3-8e96-458398fcb4a5
 ---
 # Configuring Search

-Liferay uses Elasticsearch for search and for indexing content.
-To run a Liferay cluster, Elasticsearch needs to be installed on a separate server that is configured to be accessible by each node.
+Liferay uses Elasticsearch to search and index content.
+In a Liferay cluster, Elasticsearch must be installed on a separate server accessible by each node.
 Follow the steps below to configure Elasticsearch.
 See [Getting Started with Elasticsearch](https://learn.liferay.com/w/dxp/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch) to learn more.

 ## Running Elasticsearch